acll19/netledger/README.md

 # NetLedger

 NetLedger is a network telemetry system that leverages eBPF (extended Berkeley Packet Filter) to provide network flow classification in Kubernetes environments.
+The main focus is to capture traffic initiated by pods.
+This could come in handy when you want to monitor the Internet bandwidth or the NAT gateway costs in cloud providers.
 See the metrics for more details on classification.

 ## Overview